isaacp5454/SQL-department/README.md

   ## Description

-  I set up a server.js, index.js. and notes.js folder and connected them together.
-So it could render to port 3001.
-  This assignment motivated me to keep track of my variables. (mapping)
+  I set up a database with schema sql creating a database and seeds.
+I also created index.js files that create promises so it does the function asynchronously.

   ## Table of Contents